Retro: German Summit of Medium-Sized Enterprises

 Finally, I had the opportunity to have a 20-minute private chat with him.
 Because I am very interested in this topic and I have seen lots of related issues in different companies, I had a couple of questions.
 We talked about the problems, possible ways to tackle these, and the way Google is handling it.
 Maybe now you understand why I chose to focus on this talk.

 My points and the resulting discussion were about the fact that, in my opinion, in addition to the lack of risk-taking, other hurdles prevent innovation.

-- Employees want to protect their ideas.
-In other words, they do not want to share the idea, because others may contribute better approaches and it is no longer his/her project.
+Employees want to protect their ideas, simply by not sharing, because others may contribute better approaches and it is no longer his/her project.

-- I have often experienced people not sharing their idea because it is not their task.
-According to the motto ‘I am a developer, the Product Department takes care of the product, not me’ or ‘I already have my tasks in Jira, so who cares?!’.
+I have experienced people not sharing their idea because it is not their task.
+According to the motto 'I am a developer, the Product folks takes care of the product, not me' or 'I already have my tasks in Jira, so who cares?!'.

 So how do you create incentives to get around these hurdles or get them even out of the way?
 I told him at the beginning that the common attitude is, that it would hardly be a problem for Google to encourage innovation — all its employees are innovative by nature.
 He smiled and just said that even though innovation is part of the job postings, it still doesn't happen on its own.
 In addition to the incentive approaches already presented, Google offers various other ways of encouraging.

 Google tries to boost the sharing of ideas and collaboration with the help of peer bonuses.
 This enables employees to nominate their colleagues for the peer award via a web application, with restrictions, of course.
 According to Frederik Pferdt, the bonus is about 200€, so it is not much compared to their salaries.
 However, since certificates are also made out, and other employees are also notified of this, they are very welcome.
 You can nominate various activities that go beyond his/her duties and are usually unnoticed by managers.